CALL 24-Hour Helpline: (410) 997-2272

-The Our Voice Project is comprised of seven educational and wellness programs that are based in trauma-informed peer support and self-advocacy.
-The programs are designed for individuals who are out of crisis, and are not intended to replace or to be a substitute for counseling.
+The Our Voice Project is comprised of nine peer-lead educational and wellness programs that are based in trauma-informed peer support and self-advocacy.
+The programs are not intended to replace or to be a substitute for counseling.

 Survivors Support Group for Learning & Self-Care

 Survivors are invited to attend Preservation Circle.
 Through engaging and creative activities, we cultivate continued courage, self-compassion, connection, learning and self-directed advocacy.
 Events and topics vary.
 Past events have included workshops about emotional abuse, the trauma effects of trauma on the body and arts-based stress relief.
 Meets on the second Saturday of the month (September to May) 10am to noon.